Ripping and Encoding CD media with KAudioCreator and Grip

 The "container" is not a video format, but rather a "box" in which

-to put a bunch of files.
+to put a bunch of tracks.
 For example, the popular (but inferior, and

 NOT Open Source) Microsoft AVI file is a "container".
 Within that file sits the